Lartrax/Timely/frontend/timeforing-app/README.md

 The app is made with SolidJS for a fast and fun developer experience.

-Tauri is used to amke the app cross platform.
+Tauri is used to make the app cross platform.

 The web front runs inside a webview which can be compiled to almost any OS.